 It's not uncommon, as a way of easing a family lender's concerns about this major long-term obligation, to include what's called a "demand clause" in the agreement.
 This grants the lender the ability to "demand" that you, the borrower, repay the outstanding principal within 60, 90, or 120 days.
 For a lender who doesn't know when it might seriously need the money, this is a good option.

-It’s not as Draconian as it sounds.
-The minimum two months’ notice period should give you enough time to obtain bank financing.
-By then, you will hopefully have built up some equity in the house and strengthened your credit rating, so as to qualify for the most favorable loan terms.
+It's not as Draconian as it sounds.
+The minimum two months' notice period should give you enough time to obtain bank financing.
+By then, you will hopefully have built up some equity in the house and strengthened your credit score or rating, so as to qualify for the most favorable loan terms.

 I'm worried that, at some point, I might lose my job or run into other difficulties repaying the loan to my parents.
 But even they don't want the power to ruin my life over it!
 What's a good way to address this issue?